political-analysis/breitbart/README.md

 Data analysis methodology remains to be fleshed out.

 The foregoing data should tell us how accurate Breitbart headlines typically are.
-In addition, we should develop a running log of all Breitbart lies.
+In addition, we should develop a running log of all known false statements Breitbart has made.